 While the Legislature is best suited to determine when to waive immunity, the Judiciary defines the scope of the entities and claims covered by sovereign immunity, including immunity from suit.
 City of Galveston, 217 S.W.3d at 471; Tooke, 197 S.W.3d at 331.
 In defining the scope and application of soverign immunity, the Judiciary must "take as guides both the nature and purpose of immunity."
 Wasson, 489 S.W.3d 427, 432 (Tex.
 2016).
-At the same time, the Judiciary must be careful not to use its power to define the scope of immunity in a way that interferes with or obviates the Legislature's proper role and "courts should be very hesitant to declare immunity nonexistent in any particular case."
+At the same time, the Judiciary must be careful not to use its power to define the scope of immunity in a way that interferes with or obviates the Legislature's proper role and "courts should be very ownership interest in the property taken and also ruled for TxDOT on the takings claim.
 Id.